i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/first-steps/interfaces.md

 - *Personal view*

   > Shows the tickets opened, rejected, to be processed, to be approved
-  > (for which the logged-in user is the requestor) or those on which
+  > (for which the logged-in user is the requester) or those on which
   > this user has an interaction as a validator or technician (awaiting
   > validation, in progress, to be closed, in waiting).
 This view also
   > offers him current issues, his schedule and available notes.